-Carriers with low factor levels have a greater risk of heavy or prolonged menstrual bleeding (menorrhagia).
+Carriers with low factor levels have a greater risk of heavy or prolonged menstrual bleeding (menorrhagia, or HMB).
 Girls may have especially heavy bleeding when they begin to menstruate.
 Excessive blood loss can lead to anemia due to low levels of iron in the blood, resulting in weakness and fatigue.

 Dysmenorrhea and mid-cycle pain